Won’t You Be My Neighbor

 Status: Design Competition Finalist

-Our proposal for the Chicago Architecture Center & City of Chicago’s Come Home Initiative reimagines the design of the ubiquitous Chicago two-flat and asks “won’t you be my neighbor?”
+Our proposal for the Chicago Architecture Center’s Come Home Initiative reimagines the design of the ubiquitous Chicago two-flat and asks, “Won’t you be my neighbor?”

-In the traditional two-flat typology featuring two homes, one home is elevated off the street, reducing access and identity - two factors that can contribute to the pride of urban home ownership.
+In the traditional two-flat typology, one home is elevated off the street, reducing access and identity - two factors that can contribute to the pride of urban home ownership.
 The design of this duplex takes advantage of the 125’ long standard Chicago lot to organize two vertical units around one common outdoor space, bringing both homes in connection with the shared urban realm and creating one building with two distinct identities.

-The two units conjoin around a central utilitarian core, freeing up space at both ends of the building on each floor to be configured flexibly.
+The two units conjoin around a central utilitarian core, freeing up space at both ends of the building to be configured flexibly.
 Private ground floor entries into each unit and private balconies on all sides bring in light and increase usable outdoor space for each unit.

 Exterior space: shared court between units